diversen/TextRecognitionDataGenerator/README.md

 ### generate some words from wikipedia

-This will generate at least `1000` words in a sqlite3 `database.db` placed in `train-data`.
+This will generate at least `1000` unique words in a sqlite3 `database.db` placed in `train-data`.
-Using docTR vocab `danish` and wiki lang `da`.
+The genereated words will use only characters that are in the doctr vocab `danish`.
+The words will be generated from the `da` wikipedia.
+Words generated will be added to the `words` table in the `database.db` file.

     python generate-words.py --num-words 1000 --output-dir train-data --vocab danish --lang da

 ### generate images from database words

 In the `train-data/images` generate `1000 x 2` images using `da` words.
+The generated images will also be added to the `labels` table in the `database.db` file.

     python generate-img.py --num-words 1000 --num-images-per-word 2 --output-dir train-data --lang da

 ### generate labels

+Extract the labels from the `database.db` file and write them to the `train-data/labels.json` file.

-    python generate-labels.py --output-dir train-data --num-words 2000 --lang da
+    python generate-labels.py --output-dir train-data --lang da

 If you have followed the above steps you should have a `train-data` folder with images and labels, which can be given as input to the `docTR OCR` training script.

 In practice you will have to generate many more images and labels.
+Maybe 250000 words and e.g. 8 images per word.

 Likewise you would generate a folder with `validation-data` for validating the training.

 ## Training

-I think the easiest way to train is to use the `docTR OCR` training script.
+The easiest way to train is to use the `docTR OCR` training scripts.
 In the following there is instructions for pytorch training.

 Clone the docTR repo and run the training script.